10/1/2016

 A Cart to Move and Launch the Model.

-9/29: I was going to take the model to the Chesapeake Bay Maritime Museum this weekend, but the transmitter battery won't stay charged, I need a back-main battery as the ccurrent one is over 5 years old, and another problem; launching the model.
-The pool they provide is big enough I suppose, but it's hardly deep enough for the model to sil more than a few feet before running agound.
+9/29: I was going to take the model to the Chesapeake Bay Maritime Museum this weekend, but the transmitter battery won't stay charged, I need a back-up main battery as the current one is over 5 years old, and another problem; launching the model.
+The pool they provide is big enough I suppose, but it's hardly deep enough for the model to sail more than a few feet before running agound.
 So, I figured to sail her in the creek, where she's meant to sail.
 At the last expo in Baltimore trying to launch her in the pool with ballast on board, and spars and rigging to break was impossible by myself.
 Launching her in open water meant moving her to the water and putting her in.
 While it wouldn't do much for the pool problem, a cart would make moving the loaded model and launching it on a ramp or shoreline much simpler.

 My first thought was a channel at the bottom to cradle the detachable ballast tube and bear nearly all of the model's weight.
 A channel would keep the model from turning or twisting on the cart, so the only other support It would need was to keep it from falling over.

 I though of making the cart of wood and/or PVC pipe, but I don't think either was up to the task of carrying a 100+ pound model around.
 A Wood cart would tend to float as well, which would be a pain when trying to launch and retrieve the model.
 Metal was really the only practical option.
 Money was also something to consider, as I don't have any.
 I do have some old bed frame metal that's angle iron about 1/8" thick and 1-1/2" on each side.
 Not having access to welding equipment, this stuff I could cut, drill, and bolt together.
-I figured I could use the wheels or a folding grocery cart or an old tricycle.
+I figured I could use the wheels for a folding grocery cart or an old tricycle.
 So, to come up with a design...

 I figured a sort-of boat trailer was the best way to go and sketched up an idea that had a rail that would channel the model onto it.
 The more I looked at it the more it looked like too much, so I threw together a 3D model so I could play with it a bit.
 It would be heavy, I guessed 20 to 30 pounds by itself, even with the long handle replaced with a wood closet pole.